sveeke/EasyDebianWebserver/README.md

 ## Help and support
 Check the [wiki](https://github.com/sveeke/EasyDebianWebserver/wiki) if you have questions or need help.
 If you still have questions you can post them at [Issues](https://github.com/sveeke/EasyDebianWebserver/issues)'.

+## Plans for the future
+I would like to incorporate some extra hardening like the Inversoft's hardening [guide](https://www.inversoft.com/guides/2016-guide-to-user-data-security).
+A lot of it is already in the script, but there are still some usefull improvements to be made.
+This means adding things like:

+- libpam-cracklib for strong passwords
+- google authenticator for 2FA
+- monit for monitoring logins and changes

+I also want to look in to hardening MySQL and encrypting backups.